protection for children in the event of parents' death

 Katrin Straub

-The thought of one's own death is difficult, yet for parents, planning ahead is essential.
-Learn how you can protect your children in case of an emergency, from financial support to guardianship arrangements.
-This is how you ensure security for the future of your loved ones.
+The thought of one’s own death is difficult, but for parents, making arrangements is essential.
+Find out how you can provide for your children in the event of the worst happening, from financial support to putting guardianship arrangements in place.
+This is how you create security for the future of your loved ones.

 The topic in brief and concise terms